 What’s an investor to do?
-Being a big proponent of diversification, I had been already been thinking about whether and where to further diversify geographically.
-Several years ago, I bought 6 units in Pensacola, FL near where my brother lived.
+Being a big proponent of diversification, I had already been thinking about whether and where to further diversify geographically.
+Several years ago, I bought six units in Pensacola, Fla., near where my brother lived.
 That was the natural place to start looking to snare a juicy deal.

 Related: The 2% Rule Should Die a Horrible Death

-Newsflash: The Pensacola and Florida Panhandle market are pricey (you guys probably already know that).
-On the one hand, my research told me that the 6 units I owned had appreciated 50-80% since I bought them.
+Newsflash: The Pensacola and Florida Panhandle market are pricey (you guys probably already knew that).
+On the one hand, my research told me that the six units I owned had appreciated 50 to 80 percent since I bought them.
 On the other hand, the rents did not justify further purchases in the Pensacola market.
 Kind of a good news/ bad news situation.
-So no luck there either.
+So, no luck there either.

 Sighting the Quarry

-In February of this year just after the Super Bowl, I started hunting in earnest (had to have something to do with my free time with football season over).
-On a whim, I looked at the market in Jackson County, Mississippi, where I grew up.
+So, in February 2018, I started hunting in earnest (had to have something to do with my free time with football season over).
+On a whim, I looked at the market in Jackson County, Miss., where I grew up.
 Like footprints on a trail or a scent in the air, I found hints that conditions were favorable for finding 2% properties.

 I was hot on the trail.

 Naturally, I turned to a local agent—an outfitter, if you will.
 Someone who lived here, knew the territory, and could scout any and every possibility.
-I lucked out and met Kimberly Bradshaw, a no-nonsense, numbers type who would go anywhere and do anything needed to find great investments.
-Kim is an agent for Rovira Realty, the listing agent for several of the houses on the MLS.
+I lucked out and met Kimberly Bradshaw, a no-nonsense, numbers type, who would go anywhere and do anything needed to find great investments.
+Kim is an agent for Rovira Realty and was listing several houses on the MLS.
 If anyone could help me prove the 2% property’s existence, it was her.

 At this point, I was sure we would find the truth.
 It was just a matter of laying eyes on it.